destillat/react-collapsing-table/README.md

 - **CustomComponent**: This lets you write your own component and pass it to the table
   - You must import this component into the file you define where you columns.
 - **CustomFunction**: This lets you pass a custom function to help enhance the cell.
-  - You must pass this to the table as a callbacks object with the key as the `accessor` and you function as the value.
+  - You must pass this to the table as a callbacks object with the key as the `accessor` and your function as the value.
 - **sortType**: This allows you to pass an additional sort type
   - currently only the allowed option is 'date' and that sorts assuming the date format is `mm/dd/yyyy`
 - **sortable**: This allows you to disable the sort function for a column.